| In current days several companies offer a wide range of

 channel solutions" but that 3 channel solutions require the add

-pick a portion away from the - 12 Volt to make the the missing -
+of a PCB like mentioned above topick a portion away from the - 12 Volt to make the the missing -

 5 Volt from that rail.
 Such a PCB and the requested regulation